Here is everything you need to know about the RISE Festival in Las Vegas.

 Rideshare: Since you are in a remote location and cell service is limited, Ubers, Lyfts, and other rideshares are not allowed to ensure that you don’t get stranded there.

 Walking: Once you park or arrive in the shuttle, there is a 10-15 minutes 1000 meter walk from the parking lot to the venue.
 If you are unable to make the walk, they do provide complimentary shuttles for those with ADA needs.
+There are also wheelchair accessible toilets on the grounds.

 What are the Main Events at the RiSE Festival?